ericseppanen999/PlanSFU/README.md

 ![PlanSFU](assets/PlanSFU.svg "PlanSFU")\
 A course planner for undergrads at SFU.
 A group project for CMPT 276 D300, Fall 2024

+## please note that this branch is outdated, an upto date version is on the sfu enterprise github ##

 ## Running The Server Locally ##
 ### Prerequisites ###
 Ruby